 Join Other Sports Nutrition Manufacturers And Go Lean

-Using a container based IBC system means that batch recipes can be formulated separately from the mixer.
+Using a container based Intermediate Bulk Container system means that batch recipes can be formulated separately from the mixer.
 An IBC can be taken off-line to the filling station to be formulated whilst another IBC is being blended on the IBC blender.
 This is a much more lean, efficient approach.